SzFl/GRUB-themes/README.md

 # GRUB-themes

 This repository was created to create and store my GRUB 2 themes.
+To create themes user needs to understand what GRUB2 is and how it works.

 # Rules of the repository